webqit/webflo/README.md

 > <br>We've used a *quick* `setTimeout()` strategy there to wait until the DOM is fully ready to be accessed; also, to wait for data to be available at `document.state.data`.
 In practice, the assumed delay of `0` may be too small.
 But, for when you can afford it, a better strategy is to actually *observe* for *[DOM readiness](https://developer.mozilla.org/en-US/docs/Web/API/Window/DOMContentLoaded_event)* and *[data availability](#)*.

 > **Note**
-> <br>Considering the vanilla approach for your baisc UI?
-You probbably should!
+> <br>If you're considering the vanilla approach for your baisc UI, you probbably should!
 Low tooling budgets are a win in this case, and bare DOM manipulations are nothing to feel guilty of!
 (You may want to keep all of that JS in an external JS file to make your HTML tidy.)

 Where your application UI is more than basic, you would benefit from using OOHTML features in HTML and on the DOM!
 (Documents created by Webflo are OOHTML-ready by default.)
 Here, you are able to write reactive UI logic, namespace-based HTML, HTML modules and imports, etc - without the usual framework thinking.